AndreDiop/Tradecraft-Messenger/README.md

 ## Usage
 Users will visit the [site](https://dashboard.heroku.com/apps/glacial-lowlands-01995) and click on *get started*

-Users wil be presented with a screen to enter a title and body for their messages.
+Users will be presented with a screen to enter a title and body for their messages.

 A save icon will become available once text has been entered in the message field.